Cheese Dip

 Ingredients

-In a medium saucepan over low heat, melt the Velveeta cubes slowly, stirring frequently to prevent burning.
+- In a medium saucepan over low heat, melt the Velveeta cubes slowly, stirring frequently to prevent burning.

-Stir in diced tomatoes with green chilies, milk (if using), chili powder, garlic powder, cayenne, and hot sauce.
-Mix until smooth and heated through.
+- Stir in the diced tomatoes with green chilies, milk if using, chili powder, garlic powder, cayenne pepper, and hot sauce.

-Transfer to a small serving bowl or crockpot to keep warm.
-Serve immediately with tortilla chips, crackers, or fresh veggies.
+- Transfer to a small serving bowl or crockpot to keep warm.